 An irony is that those of religious ilk, who are not satisfied with freely following their particular religion, but who also want their particular religion to govern, will, at some point be subject to the possibility of governance by some other religion.

-Every time I point that out to radical Christians they look at me with a blank stare.
-Not only has that thought never occurred to them, their brains do not have room for it.
-They simply cannot fathom any other religion in charge of our country.
 And the corrolary; The very rights and freedoms that allow you to make these outrageous claims about being the one true religion and the one that the Constitution is based on are the exact same freedoms that allow someone with an opposing viewpoint to make the very same claim.
 Your fundamentalist non-denominational church wouldn't exist without those freedoms.
 This gets a blank stare because they don't get the concept of being right.
 They think they are right based on a presupposition that you first believe the Bible, then you're right, not considering that they are only believing their pastor's version.
-If only we had some method for figuring what is true.
-Hmm.

 The pity is that I am not the CEO of any large text book publishing company.
 I would put together text books with the best information on each subject, according to the experts in that field, and publish it.
 If Texas didn't want to buy those text books, I'd simply say, "Too bad, then you can do without".
 I probably wouldn't be in business for long.